INTRODUCTION

 But I already knew that a collision was inevitable, this conviction somehow formed inside of me all at once and nothing could shake it.
 It's strange that when the comet became visible to the naked eye, the same conviction appeared in everyone, despite the fact that the government took all measures to pacify the population.

-Not far from the city, a little misfortune befell us; something broke in the machine and it started to quickly descend.
+Not far from the city, a slight misfortune befell us; something broke inside the machine and it started to quickly descend.
 We found ourselves in a clearing, lit by the lights of Heliopolis.
-A deep ravine stretched on one side, in which an invisible stream was roaring, and on the other stood a half-dismantled building, surrounded by a fallen down fence.
+A deep ravine stretched on one side, in which an invisible stream was roaring, and on the other, stood a half-dismantled building surrounded by a knocked down fence.
 While the machinist was fiddling with the aeroplane, I took a few steps towards the ravine and almost ran into a man sitting on a well made from logs.
 From his clothes, I could immediately see that before me was one of those people who had not yet completely broken off contact with the city, and lived partly in the wild fields, partly in the remote, dirty suburbs.
 When this man raised his head and looked at me attentively, I saw that he was either ill or had been starving for a long time.

 - "What are you doing here?" - I asked, in order to say something.